top of page

 27. Who said to God, "Am I my brother's keeper?"

-Cain said, "Am I my brother's keeper?" to God.
+Cain asked God, "Am I my brother's keeper?"

 Those were the words Cain said to God after he killed his brother Abel.